The Best Muscle-Building Diet: How to Eat to Build Muscle Fast

 Carbs are muscle sparing, and they help to plump out the muscles, making them full and hard.
 They also supply the fuel required to ensure optimum performance in your workouts.

-As a rough guide, if you are looking for moderate muscle growth whilst losing a little fat at the same time, eat about 0.5g of carbs per pound of bodyweight on off days and one gram per pound of bodyweight on training days.
+As a rough guide, if you are looking for moderate muscle growth whilst losing a little fat at the same time, eat about 0.5g of carbs per pound of bodyweight on your off days and one gram per pound of bodyweight on your training days.

 For faster muscle growth eat one gram of carbs per pound of bodyweight on off days and 2 grams per pound on training days.